ekraw36/Tea_Docs/task_documentation.md

 *Note: Most numeric scientific measurements (like CO₂ concentration or uptake) are ratio‑type variables.*

-- Identify the variables you want Tea to analyze. *(In the CO2 dataset: Plant, Type, Treatment, Concentration, and Uptake.)*
+- Identify the variables you want Tea to analyze.

 - Create a list of variable definitions in your Python file.
 > ```